kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

   credit:
   creditlink:
 share: true
-categories: [musicology, data science, coding]
+categories: [musicology, data science, R]
 short_description: "How does war affect the music an orchestra plays?"
 ---